Convex-Dev/design/docs/cad/003_encoding/README.md

 ## Special Requirements

-Convex and related lattice infrastructure places some very specific requirements on the encoding format which necessitate the design of the encoding scheme design here:
+Convex and related lattice infrastructure have some very specific requirements for the encoding format which necessitate the design of the encoding scheme design here:

-- Every distinct value must have one and only one unique valid encoding, so that it can be hashed to a stable ID
+- Every distinct value must have one and only one **unique canonical encoding**, so that it can be hashed to a stable ID
-- It must be possible to read encode / decode `n` bytes of data in `O(n)` time (DoS resistance)
+- It must be possible to read encode / decode `n` bytes of data in `O(n)` time **DoS resistance**
-- There must be a fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers
+- There must be a fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities**
+- It must be an **efficient binary format** for both storage and transmission
+- It must be **self describing** - no additional schema is required to read an encoding
+- It must support **persistent data structures** for the immutable lattice data values used in Convex
+- We must be able to use the encodings to build a verifiable **Merkle tree** via hashes that reference other values
+- It supports the rich **data types** used in teh CVM (Maps, Sets, Vectors, Blobs etc.)
+- Any data structure of **arbitrary size** may be represented.
+The lattice is huge.
+- Support for **partial data**: we often need to transmit deltas of large data structures, so need a way to build these deltas and reconstruct the complete value when they are received (assuming existing data can fill the gaps)

+No existing standard was identified that meets these requirements, e.g.
+- XML and JSON are inefficient text based formats, and lack unique representations of the same data
+- Google's protocol buffers require external schemas (and does not usually guarantee a unique canonical encoding)

 ## Basic Rules